luca/google_group.to_discourse/README.md

 ##Google Groups Scraper

-This started as a fork of [google_group.to_discourse](https://github.com/pacharanero/google_group.to_discourse), modified to simply dump the topics to json files.
+This started with [mfortini](https://github.com/mfortini) as a fork of [google_group.to_discourse](https://github.com/pacharanero/google_group.to_discourse) during our hacking sessions at [Masters of Networks 3](wikitalia.github.io/MoN3), modified to simply dump the topics to json files.

 Migrating away from a private Google Group is not easy.
 It would seem to be made deliberately so by Google.